Azumaryū Tsuyoshi: Career

 In September 2015 he took part in an eight-way play-off for the makushita championship, and although he was defeated by Chiyoshōma in the semi-final stage his 6–1 record was good enough for a return to jūryō.
 He has remained a sekitori since then, and although he was consistent enough to avoid demotion he did not win promotion back to the top division until 2019, when a majority of wins at jūryō 1 saw him return to makuuchi after 30 tournaments away.
 This is the second longest gap between top division appearances after Satoyama's 37 tournaments.
 He managed only a 6–9 record in his makuuchi return and was demoted back to jūryō, but an 11–4 record from the top rank of Jūryō 1 East ensured his immediate return to the top division.
 He also won the jūryō division championship after a four-way playoff with Ikioi, Kaisei and Kiribayama, his first yūshō in any division.

 Azumaryū remained in the top division for two tournaments, but was back in jūryō for the third tournament of 2020, held in July.
 He missed the September tournament because of an outbreak of COVID-19 at his stable, but along with all his stablemates did not suffer any drop in rank as a result.
 After spending the whole of 2021 in jūryō, he won promotion back to makuuchi following a 10-5 record at jūryō 2 in the March 2022 tournament.
 He had to withdraw from Day 11 of the July 2022 tournament after another COVID outbreak at Tamanoi stable.
 He returned to the top division for the November 2022 tournament at maegashira 14, and secured his first top division kachi-koshi in January 2023.
+In the following tournament in March he lost 11 of his 15 matches and was subsequently demoted back to jūryō.
+He injured his left knee in his opening bout of the November 2023 tournament against Hakuyōzan, forcing his withdrawal from competition.

+Soon after the release of the banzuke on 25 December 2023 Azumaryū, having been demoted out of sekitori status, retired from professional sumo.

 Fighting style

-Azumaryū prefers a migi yotsu (left hand outside, right hand inside) grip on his opponent's mawashi.
-His favourite kimarite or techniques are yori-kiri (force out) and uwatenage (overarm throw).
+Azumaryū preferred a migi yotsu (left hand outside, right hand inside) grip on his opponent's mawashi.
+His favourite kimarite or techniques were yori-kiri (force out) and uwatenage (overarm throw).